-Are you ready to smile again in social work?
+Are you ready to smile again at work?

 Drowning under paperwork, caseloads, and difficult work relationships?
 What if you could find a system that allowed you to thrive under this enormous strain?

-Do you want to find joy and purpose again in social work?
+Do you want to find joy and purpose again in work?

 Silly question, of course you do.

 But sometimes, it's hard, isn't it?
-Social work is hard.
+Work is hard.
 Period.

 When you face increasing caseloads, administrative burdens, and difficult clients (and colleagues), you find yourself wondering why you got yourself in this field in the first place.
 You find yourself losing touch with the client and communities you wanted to impact as you drown under the to-do list(s).